2 people wounded in drive-by shooting in Fort Worth neighborhood, police say

 Two people were wounded late Thursday in a neighborhood drive-by shooting, police said.

-Both victims suffered non-life threatening injuries in the shooting which occurred about 11:45 p.m.
-Thursday in the 3500 block of Pecos St in southweast Fort Worth.
+Both victims suffered non-life-threatening injuries in the shooting, which occurred about 11:45 p.m.
+Thursday in the 3500 block of Pecos St in southwest Fort Worth.

 No one has been arrested in the case.